 Our team of hundreds of leading cancer physicians and oncology-trained support staff is a trusted partner in returning patients with cancer to good health.

 UT Southwestern Medical Center offers rare expertise in peritoneal cancer.
-We have the most advanced treatments, such as cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (HIPEC), which are offered only at top cancer centers.
+We have the most advanced treatments, including cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (HIPEC), which are offered only at top cancer centers.

-Peritoneal cancer is a rare cancer that develops in the peritoneum – a thin layer of cells that lines the inside wall of the abdomen and covers the uterus, bladder, stomach, intestines, and rectum.
+Peritoneal cancer is a rare cancer that spreads to the peritoneum – the thin layer of cells that lines the inside wall of the abdomen and covers the uterus, bladder, stomach, intestines, and rectum.

-If the cancer starts in the peritoneum, which is rarer still, it’s called primary epithelial peritoneal cancer.
-Another type of primary peritoneal cancer is peritoneal malignant mesothelioma.
+Cancer that originates in the peritoneum – even rarer – is called primary peritoneal cancer.
+One type of primary peritoneal cancer is peritoneal malignant mesothelioma.

-It’s more common for cancer cells to begin somewhere else in the body and spread to the peritoneum.
-This type is known as secondary peritoneal cancer, which is the spread to the peritoneum of cancers originating elsewhere in the abdominal space, such as in the appendix, colon, stomach, and other gastrointestinal organs.
+It’s more common for cancer cells to begin elsewhere in the body and spread to the peritoneum.
+This type is known as secondary peritoneal cancer.
+Secondary peritoneal cancers originate elsewhere in the abdominal space, such as in the:

-Whether peritoneal cancer starts in the peritoneum or spreads from somewhere else, it is considered advanced (stage IV) once it’s in the peritoneum and might be referred to as peritoneal carcinomatosis.
+Whether peritoneal cancer starts in the peritoneum or spreads from somewhere else, it is considered advanced once it’s in the peritoneum.

-Our multidisciplinary Peritoneal Malignancies and HIPEC Program provides the most advanced treatments, such as cytoreductive surgery to remove tumors in the abdomen combined with hyperthermic intraperitoneal chemotherapy (HIPEC).
-HIPEC is offered for patients with primary (epithelial and mesothelioma) and secondary peritoneal cancer from gastrointestinal tumors.
-This complex and highly specialized treatment is offered only at top cancer centers and only for certain patients with primary and secondary peritoneal cancer.
+Our multidisciplinary Peritoneal Malignancies and HIPEC Program provides the most advanced treatments, including cytoreductive surgery to remove visible tumors in the abdomen combined with hyperthermic intraperitoneal chemotherapy (HIPEC) – a complex and highly specialized treatment available only at top cancer centers and only for certain patients with primary and secondary peritoneal cancer.